Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

-In the limit of low rank (small $b$) the spectrum approaches the finite-rank theory as expected (Figure \hyperref[{fig:Fig_S2_lowrank_limit_spike}]{S1}).
-Interestingly, we find that as rank ratio $b$ increases, there are three distinct regimes.
+In the limit of low rank (small $b$) the spectrum approaches the finite-rank theory as expected (Figure \hyperref[fig:Fig_S1_lowrank_lim]{S1}).
+Interestingly, we find that as a function of rank ratio $b$, there are three distinct regimes.
 For sufficiently strong signals (Figure \ref{fig:Fig5_Final Rank-Ratio SV Density Phase Transition}A), the signal bulk remains disjoint from the noise bulk for all $b$.
 For intermediate signals (Figure \ref{fig:Fig5_Final Rank-Ratio SV Density Phase Transition}B), the two bulks merge but the spectrum remains bimodal for all $b$.
 Finally, for weak signals (Figure \ref{fig:Fig5_Final Rank-Ratio SV Density Phase Transition}C), there is a single connected bulk for all $b$.